-The site is located in a cultivated field which alternately fallow. contains grain grans or lies contains grain crops or lies $\square$ deciduous tree: alder, maple, aspen, other $\square$ evergreen tree: fir, cedar, pine, other □ shrubs $\square$ grass $\square$ pasture ☑ crop or grain $\square$ orchards, vineyards, or other permanent crops. $\square$ wet soil plants: cattail, buttercup, bullrush, skunk ca bbage, other $\square$ water plants: water lily, eelgrass, milfoil, other $\square$ other types of vegetation b.
-What kind and amount of vegetation will be removed of or altered?
-Because the site contains grain that is regularly harvested be removed for construction of the road and yard or used patterns may need to be altered to adjust to the present the field.
-The farmer was consulted regarding placement to accommodate any changes to plowing patterns result e of the well.
-Crop plowing ce of a road through a portion of t of the road and he will be able c.
+The site is located in a cultivated field which alternately contains grain crops or lies fallow. \square deciduous tree: alder, maple, aspen, other \square evergreen tree: fir, cedar, pine, other □ shrubs □ grass □ pasture ⊠ crop or grain $\ \square$ orchards, vineyards, or other permanent crops. \square wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other ☐ water plants: water lily, eelgrass, milfoil, other \square other types of vegetation b.
+What kind and amount of vegetation will be removed or altered?
+Because the site contains grain that is regularly harvested, no vegetation would need to be removed for construction of the road and yard or use of the well.
+Crop plowing c.
 List threatened and endangered species known to be on or near the site.